SmartMeshFoundation/Photon/docs/SmartRaiden_Messages_Specification.md

 ![](./images/DirectTransfer.png)

 ### MediatedTransfer
 MediatedTransfer is a message that is adopted **mostly** in cases that a participant has no direct route linking to his transfer recipient.
 By no means, this participant need resort to other indirect routes so that he can feed his transfer to specific recipient.
-Please NOTE, in direct transfer, participants **can** also use `MediatedTransfer`.
+Please NOTE, in direct payment channel, participants **can** also use `MediatedTransfer`.

 **Data Field** :